powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-mapping.md

 ```

 #### Phase Shifter I
 Phase-shifter which monitors a given current.
-When the current goes above a given threshold max, taps will be changed in order to decrease it.
-When the active power goes below another threshold stop, the phase-shifter is automatically deactivated.
+When the current goes above a given threshold, taps will be changed in order to decrease it.
+When the active power goes below another threshold, the phase-shifter is automatically deactivated.
 With specific attribute:
 - `transformer`: transformer static id